 Bachelor of Music requirements:

 General Department Requirements

-In order to qualify for a baccalaureate degree offered in the Department of Music, undergraduates must comply with the University general education requirements, must conform to the requirements of the Department of Music which govern degrees and major studies for such degrees, and must earn at least a 2.000 average in their major concentrations of specialization by the end of the senior year.
-Additional requirements are specified for retention in specific degree programs.
+In order to qualify for a baccalaureate degree offered in the Department of Music, undergraduates must comply with the University general education requirements, must conform to the requirements of the Department of Music which govern degrees and major studies for such degrees, and must meet the ongoing retention requirements of their major concentrations of specialization.
+See specific major for curricular requirements and retention information.